Administering Fluids to Rabbits

 Different kinds of fluids may be used in different situations.
 Lactated ringer's solution and saline are two of the more commonly used SQ fluids.

-In order to give SQ fluids, you should Wrap your rabbit in a towel.
+In order to give SQ fluids, you should wrap your rabbit in a towel.
 The towel should be somewhat loose but prevent the rabbit from backing up or suddenly moving forward.
 Make sure your rabbit can breathe easily in the towel.
 To give the fluids, expose the skin over the rabbit's shoulders.
 Pinch the skin together with your forefingers so that there is a small "tent" of skin elevated above the shoulders.
 The needle should be inserted from the back to the front into the upside-down "V" below the skin tent.
 Advance the needle in about half of its length and then try giving the fluids.
-If you were given a syringe, press on the plunger firmly syringe.
+If you were given a syringe, press on the plunger firmly to administer the fluids.
 If you were given a bag of fluids, open the valve on the fluid line and squeeze the bag.
 If the fluids flow easily, you are successful.
 If the fluids are hard to give or your rabbit seems uncomfortable, you may not have the needle in the right spot and should slowly advance it or take it out and try again.
 Once you are done given the fluids, pull out the needle and gently pinch the hole where the needle was to prevent fluids trickling onto the skin.

 A bag of fluids should be thrown out within 30 days if its first use.
 If at any time you notice that the bag of fluids is cloudy, throw it out and get a new replacement.